zer0fire/Algorithm/introduce myself.md

 Firstly, thank you for your interview

-It's my great pleasure to have this opportunity
-My name is wm, I've graduated by IM University of Tech I majored in IOT and I am confident that I am qualified for the post of web developer I'm very interested in learning new things
+My name is wm, I've graduated from the Inner Mongolia University of Technology.
+I majored on the Internet of Thing I'm confident that I am qualified for the post of web developer, I'm proficient with JavaScript, React, Redux library.
-I am proficient with
+I have over two years of experience in web development, I mainly respond to using React and Redux library to build the application that service thousands of employers, and use cocos engine to develop course software at my position.

+As for my character, I am a responsible and honest person.
+I'm very interested in learning new things and working well with others Thank you for giving me this chance